fulldecent/19-questions/README.md

 A machine learning model and game which asks you questions to learn what object you are thinking about.

-Access the demo site at: DEMO SITE
+Access the demo site at: https://phor.net/apps/19q/

 Install
 -------